Want to know how to spend your next $1?

 The guiding principle of monetary policy at the moment: The Fed is “strongly committed to returning inflation to its 2% objective.”

 The latest news hits on two levels.
 For one, the hike in the interest rate will make borrowing money more expensive, affecting loans as well as personal credit that can affect consumer activity.
-In the bigger picture of the economy, the Fed said it is engineering a slowdown in order to bring prices down, and stabilize them.
+In the bigger picture of the economy, the Fed said it is engineering a slowdown in order to cool demand.
 Powell said this is necessary to get prices down and create a healthy labor market over the long-term.
-In the short-term, however, it could mean some pain.
-Americans are already bracing for it, even as they face months on end of higher prices for gas, food and other essential goods.
+In the short-term, however, it could mean more pain.
+Americans are already bracing for it, but keep in mind that consumers have already faced months on end of higher prices for gas, food and other essential goods.
+The cumulative effect is starting to show in spending with some of the largest brands.

 The Conference Board's Consumer Confidence Index.
 (Courtesy photo)